 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer here.

 Unless you’re from Minnesota, you probably aren’t aware that almost everyone has a preference of the two “Twin Cities” Minneapolis vs. St. Paul.
 Minneapolis boasts up and coming bars/restaurants and newer areas where younger generations tend to flock whereas St. Paul is more historic and rooted in tradition.
 St. Paul has the beautiful Rice Park and also has a lot of great restaurants and breweries.
-Check out my post highlighting the best breweries in the Twin Cities here.
+My top 5 breweries in the Twin Cities.

 Out of the two, the Minneapolis skyline is definitely more impressive, hands down!
 So, lets get you to the perfect spots to view this gorgeous skyline.